travel

 Travel Off-Season

-Cheapest months: January and November offer the lowest hotel prices (averaging around €112/night).
+Cheapest months: January and November offer the lowest hotel prices, averaging around €112 per night.

 Avoid: August is the most expensive month, especially in coastal cities and islands.
 Prices can triple compared to winter rates.

-If you can swing it, visit in spring or fall.
+If you can swing it, visit in spring or autumn.
 You'll get better deals, fewer crowds, and weather that's still perfect for exploring.
 See our guide on the best time to visit Spain for more details.

 Pick Up the Phone and Haggle